Every City in the USA

 2019 655,057 July 1, 2019

-What's the median income in Oklahoma City?
+What is the median household income in Oklahoma City?

 Median household income is 12% below the U.S. median ($68,656 vs $77,719); 15.1% live in poverty — 2.6 points above the 12.5% U.S. rate.